dipjyotimetia/PlaywrightTestFramework/readme.md

 ## Tech Details

-- Playwright - A Node library which provides a high-level API to control headless Chrome or Chromium over the DevTools Protocol.
-It can also be configured to use full (non-headless) Chrome or Chromium.
+- Playwright - Playwright is a cross-browser automation library for Node.js.
+It enables you to write reliable end-to-end tests for web applications and websites.
+With Playwright, you can automate scenarios across multiple browsers (Chromium, Firefox, WebKit) and platforms (Windows, Linux, macOS).
 - Allure - Allure is a flexible lightweight multi-language test report tool that not only shows a very concise representation of what have been tested in a neat web report form, but allows everyone participating in the development process to extract maximum of useful information from everyday execution of tests.